Bullfrog AI Holdings, Inc. Plans $8 Million IPO for December 7th (BFAI)

-Bullfrog AI Holdings, Inc. (BFAI) expects to raise $8 million in an initial public offering (IPO) on Wednesday, December 7th, IPO Scoop reports.
-The company plans to issue 1,300,000 shares at $6.38 per share.
+Bullfrog AI Holdings, Inc. (BFAI) plans to raise $8 million in an IPO on Wednesday, December 7th, IPO Scoop reports.
+The company plans to issue 1,300,000 shares at a price of $6.38 per share.

 WallachBeth Capital and ViewTrade Securities served as the underwriters for the IPO.